siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/WebSphereConfiguration/example processes.md

 The WebSphere Application Server Configure plug-in includes several processes that you can use as examples for managing WebSphere Application Server configurations.
-Some example processes are automatically installed in IBM UrbanCode Deploy when you install the plug-in.
+Some example processes are automatically installed in IBM DevOps Deploy when you install the plug-in.
 Other example processes are available for download.
 You must manually import the processes that are not included in the plug-in.

 These processes are only examples.
 Tailor these processes for your environment.